CraigStuntz/CraigStuntz.github.io/posts/2020-03-09-equality-is-hard.markdown

 "[When is one thing equal to some other thing?](http://people.math.harvard.edu/~mazur/preprints/when_is_one.pdf)" which uses category theory to answer the question for math.

-Thank you to Paul Blasucci, Bud Marrical, Michael Perry, Skyler Tweedie, and Thomas Wheeler for reading drafts of this blog post and giving me feedback.
+Thank you to Paul Blasucci, Jeremy Loy, Bud Marrical, Michael Perry, Skyler Tweedie, and Thomas Wheeler for reading drafts of this article and giving me feedback.

 [^cache]: This is [probably attributable to Phil Karlson](https://skeptics.stackexchange.com/questions/19836/has-phil-karlton-ever-said-there-are-only-two-hard-things-in-computer-science)